zqwei/explore-imaging-data/README.md

 <img src="./pics/maxresdefault.jpg" width="384">

 In this class, we use Matlab as a programming environment.
+We will use the JHU_demo.mlx for demonstration and exercise of data analyses.
+The imaging dataset can be downloaded from thd dropbox (https://www.dropbox.com/sh/n6f2y69s3l985bp/AADXv21TYRkZJI5U2AnAbFP5a?dl=0).

-The imaging dataset is deposited in thd dropbox https://www.dropbox.com/sh/n6f2y69s3l985bp/AADXv21TYRkZJI5U2AnAbFP5a?dl=0.
-In this experiment, the fish changes its swimming pattern in response to various visual stimuli presented in the environment.
-We will analyze the l neurons encode swimming pattern, incoming visual stimuli
+In this experiment, the fish changes its swim pattern in response to various visual stimuli presented in the environment.
+We will analyze how activities of individual neurons are tuned to different behavioral variables (swim pattern, visual stimuli) and how they are distributed across the brain depending on their tuning.

 Reference: